MiahDrao97/iter_z/README.md

 Determine if exactly 1 element fulfills a condition or is left in the iteration.
 Scrolls back in place.

 ### Contains
+Pass in a comparer function.
+Returns true if any element returns `.equal_to`.
+Scrolls back in place.

 ### Enumerate To Buffer
+Enumerate all elements to a buffer passed in from the current.
+If you wish to start at the beginning, be sure to call `reset()`.
+Returns a slice of the buffer.

 ### To Owned Slice
+Allocate a slice and enumerate all elements to it from the current offset.
+Caller owns the slice.
+If you wish to start at the beginning, be sure to call `reset()`.

 ## Implementation Details
 If you have a transformed iterator, it holds a pointer to the original.
 The original and the transformed iterator move forward together unless you create a clone.
 If you encounter unexpected behavior with multiple iterators, this may be due to all of them pointing to the same source.